rojcyk/viewports-client/README.md

 - It is written in [Typescript](https://www.typescriptlang.org/).
 - It uses [Webpack](https://webpack.js.org/) for bundling.

-_You should know at least a liiiiitle bit about these before proceeding._
+_You should know at least a little bit about these before proceeding._

 # Installation